QPG-MIT/optiverse/SCALING_FIX_FINAL.md

 5. **Rotation**: Rotate image so picked line points along +X axis
 6. **Apply Scale**: Scale entire image by `mm_per_pixel`

+Result:
-Result: The full image height renders at exactly `object_height_mm` millimeters, and the picked line defines the optical axis position and orientation.
+- **Image**: Full height renders at exactly `object_height_mm` millimeters
+- **Optical axis line**: Renders at the actual picked line length from the image
+- **Alignment**: Line midpoint aligns with component origin
+- **Orientation**: Line angle defines the optical axis direction

 ## Key Insight
 The `object_height_mm` parameter represents the **physical height of the entire component image**, not the picked line length.
 The picked line is a **reference line for optical axis only**, similar to how you might mark the optical axis on a drawing - it doesn't change the scale of the drawing.

 ## Benefits
 - ✅ All components render at exact specified sizes
+- ✅ Optical axis lines accurately represent the marked line on the image
+- ✅ Lines are not artificially stretched or compressed
-- ✅ Picked line can be placed anywhere on the image (doesn't affect scale)
+- ✅ Picked line can be placed anywhere on the image (doesn't affect image scale)
-- ✅ Intuitive: `object_height_mm` = actual physical height of the component
+- ✅ Intuitive: `object_height_mm` = actual physical height of the component image
-- ✅ Flexible: Line can be short or long as needed to define optical axis clearly
+- ✅ Flexible: Line can be short or long as needed to clearly define optical axis
+- ✅ Separate control: Image size and line length are independently correct